Justify will be at the Preakness, but he’ll have a mostly new set of challengers

 Good Magic’s sire, Curlin, won the Preakness in 2007 after finishing third at the Kentucky Derby.

-Skipping the Preakness after the Kentucky Derby is hardly rare, as trainers sometimes are hesitant to send their horses out only two weeks after a major race or have plans to point them toward other races down the line.
+Skipping the Preakness after the Kentucky Derby is hardly rare, as trainers often are hesitant to send their horses out only two weeks after a major race or have plans to point them toward other races down the line.
 Of the 29 Preakness entries over the past three years, only 12 ran in the Kentucky Derby.
 Nevertheless, only four horses have won the Preakness having not run in the Kentucky Derby over the past 34 years.

 More from The Post: